haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 * Allow project member can set time for task and issue
 * Apply the date formats in report and tooltip
 * Support localization for languages easier
+* Support running as startup scripts in Linux OS
 * Other improvements

 **Bug Fixes**